glenrobertson/glenrobertson.github.com/projects/_posts/2013-02-11-trulia-crime-map.md

 ---

 The [Trulia Crime Map](http://www.trulia.com/local#crimes) is a heatmap that visualises high crime areas for US cities.
 I worked with [Zain Memon](http://inzain.net/) and [Sha Hwang](http://postarchitectural.com) on this project.
-I focussed on the data import, set up the API, and configured the production servers for this project.
+I focused on the data import, set up the API, and configured the production servers for this project.

 ![Crime map for San Francisco](/images/trulia-san-francisco-crime.png)